 Her social history was pertinent for being raised by a kind, loving father, and an uninvolved, nonsupportive mother.
 She became a legal assistant, married, then had two children.
 At the time of the development of her fibromyalgia and other symptoms, she was raising her children while building a new home.
-She was determined to be a“perfect” mother and wife, and endorsed being very stressed during this time.
+She was determined to be a“perfect” mother and wife and endorsed being very stressed during this time.
 When asked what her mother was doing at the time, she started to cry, explaining that her mother was doing what she always did, i.e., taking care of herself and not meeting the needs of her daughter and now also her grandchildren.
 Nancy endorsed having very high expectations for herself and feeling overly responsible for things not in her control.

 On examination, she met the criteria for fibromyalgia with many tender points.
 The rest of the exam was normal.
-Her average pain was a “6” out of 10 at the beginning of the MBM program; afterwards, it had decreased to a “1” and remained at that level by her 6-month follow-up appointment.She had no further interventions and was able to discontinue her Paxil.
-Nancy now reports that she is able to enjoy aquatic exercise and Hatha Yoga workouts, gardening, keeping up with her children and attending events with her family.
+Her average pain was a “6” out of 10 at the beginning of the MBM program; afterward, it had decreased to a “1” and remained at that level by her 6-month follow-up appointment.She had no further interventions and was able to discontinue her Paxil.
+Nancy now reports that she is able to enjoy aquatic exercise and Hatha Yoga workouts, gardening, keeping up with her children, and attending events with her family.
 She currently considers herself to be “cured”, with only an occasional stiff neck that she can easily dismiss. ” (Hsu and Schubiner, 2010: p978-9)

-Nancy’s (not her real name) case is illustrative because it indicates the power of the mindbody connection to cause and cure severe pain (and anxiety) in certain people.
+Nancy’s (not her real name) case is illustrative because it indicates the power of the mind-body connection to cause and cure severe pain (and anxiety) in certain people.

-The scholarly reader is referred to the following papers, noting the two randomised controlled trials indicated significant treatment effect sizes for EAET.
+The scholarly reader is referred to the following papers, noting the two randomized controlled trials indicated significant treatment effect sizes for EAET.
 The 2017 RCT demonstrated a superior effect size compared to expertly delivered CBT.

 Lumley, M.A. & Schubiner, H., et al (2017).
 Emotional awareness and expression therapy, cognitive behavioral therapy, and education for fibromyalgia: a cluster randomized controlled trial.
 Pain.
 Dec 2017, 158(12):2354-2363.